kepler471/Pomodoro/README.md

 # Pomodoro
 A simple productivity timer for Windows.
-Inspired by the gnome-pomodoro shell extension
+Inspired by the [gnome-pomodoro shell extension](https://gnomepomodoro.org/).

 The app will run as a tray icon application, and will create a full screen overlay when the user should take a break.